basarunder/less-trail/ART_SUBMISSION.md

 Concept

-Probability Terminal is a digital study in chance, constraint, and meaning.
+This installation is a digital study in chance, constraint, and meaning.
 It strips the analog act of rolling dice of its numerical value and transforms it into a lexical event.
 Ultimately, meaning is a gamble.

 When you interact with the system, two virtual dice are cast.
 Their values do not represent a score.
 Instead, they dictate the strict structural limits of a new phrase by defining the exact length of two words.
 A roll of 3 and 6 does not equal 9.
 It creates a three-letter seed and a six-letter anchor (e.g., "EGO MANIAC").